 Business Rates Reforms on the Horizon

 The Labour Government’s Autumn Budget introduced a discussion paper titled Transforming Business Rates.
-Within this document, the Government committed to developing a “fairer business rates system that safeguards the high street, encourages investment, and meets the needs of the 21st century.”
-Stakeholders were invited to provide input on how the Government could implement meaningful reforms to the business rates system here, more information can be found here – http://bit.ly/4gUCnnE.
+Within this document, the Government committed to developing a “fairer business rates system.
+The revised system aims to be one that safeguards the high street, encourages investment, and meets the needs of the 21st century.
+Stakeholders were invited to input on how the Government could implement meaningful reforms to the business rates system.
+Further information can be found here .

 The Autumn Budget 2024 also introduced a series of immediate measures to the business rates system: